Using a Service Like Opendoor to Sell Your Home

 Sure we might have made $10,000 to $15,000 more if we had held onto the home, but what if we got that difficult buyer who wanted to keep re-negotiating?
 And what if we had to compromise with a buyer who kept counter-offering?
 What if we thought we had the home sold and it fell through.
 It's happened to people we know, so it can happen!
 We might have ultimately only gotten $5,000 or $7,500 more.
 It wasn't worth holding onto the house for five more months and continuing to make the Las Vegas house payments just to get a bit more money for it.
 Because, if you've ever dealt with a fluctuating real estate market, you know that prices can go down just as easily as they can go up!

 Another positive we really liked about dealing with Opendoor was that we never had to have "open houses" where people are traipsing through our home.
 We had been through that with a previous house and didn't want to go through it again.
 We never had to vacate the home and leave it for several hours so a realtor could show it.
 We weren't constantly cleaning it to make a good impression on the next prospective buyer.
-The other thing was, we have two cats who tend to become really frightened when strange people are walking through our home.
+The other thing was that we have two cats who tend to become really frightened when strange people are walking through our home.
 It was worth it to us to not have their lives interrupted with realtors and prospective buyers walking through the home.

 For us, it was worth it to have the convenience of naming our closing date and getting to have our closing when we wanted to.
 My husband moved out just a few days before closing and everything went perfectly!
 He was able to leave keys in a pre-determined place and the closing procedure went off without a hitch.
 We would definitely consider using this service if we were ever in the position to do that again.
 It might not work for everyone, but for us, it worked well!